 (3) the results of the blood lead analysis;

 (4) the date the sample was analyzed;

 (6) the full name, address, and phone number of the laboratory performing the analysis;

-(7) the full name, address, and phone number of the physician or facility requesting the analysis;
+(7) the full name, address, and phone number of the physician, advanced practice registered nurse, or facility requesting the analysis;

 (8) the full name, address, and phone number of the person with the blood lead level, and the person's birthdate, gender, and race.